Protecting your Hands from Cold

 Wearing gloves at all time is the best protection for you so you don’t touch really cold metal with bare hands.
 Cameras, lenses, tripod head and legs most likely have some metal parts.

 There isn’t much you can do to protect your tripod.
 The head has to be accessible and so is always exposed.
 Metal and aluminium legs will get colder than carbon fiber.
 Having some protection on tripod legs is useful.
-Foam pipe insulation is commonly used to insulate tripod legs.
+If your tripod does not come with protection, foam pipe insulation is commonly used to insulate tripod legs.